nqryn/nqryn.github.io/contact.md

 I've also included a map with the places where I can be found most often, just for fun.
 And don't forget about the social links at the bottom of the page.

-And if you like this website, you should know it was really easy to do and to deploy thanks to Jekyll and Github Pages.
-You can find the source code for [Jekyll](https://github.com/jekyll/jekyll) on GitHub.

 <ul class="contacts">
 	<li>